walkercraig/walkercraig/_posts/2017/2017-10-01-a-drunk-old-man-at-the-bar.md

 You’ll ne'er see mee agaen

-I’ll dissappear like some great magician
+I’ll dissappear into the nite like some great magician

 And I’ll nevah come back until that clokk strike thirteen times